Find out what’s on in Saitama this weekend with the best Saitama event list on the web. If its on in Saitama, its on insaitama.com!

 You need to bring something for the children to catch and hold the fish in.
 However, the staff usually have a few spare large bags for the children to use.
 There are a lot of volunteer staff and even a couple of police that supervise this event.
 I recommend you bring a towel and change of clothes, at least bottom wear, as the children will get at least their legs wet.
 Be warned; if your children are anything like mine, once your child participates in this event they will want to go every year!

-Live performances at the Festival
+Live performances at the Spring Festival

 Live performances include music performances by children and adults alike.
 There is also a character show and in previous years they had music and dance too.
-The line up for 2018 is not yet available, but I will update when it is.

 Hands on experiences at the Festival